rosh777/Snake-Xenzia/README.md

 # Snake-Xenzia
-Snake game with Pygame in Python
+Snake game with Pygame in Python.

-first install pygame library by entering command "pip install pygame" in command prompt.